bernhardAxonIvy/doc/source/engine-guide/getting-started/windows.rst

 warning message.

-On the first page use the :guilabel:`Choose licence` button to install your license file or drop it inside the field.
+On the first page use the :guilabel:`Choose licence` button to install your licence file or drop it inside the field.

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-licence.png